daoch4n/promptdj-midi/README.md

 2. In your fork, go to `⚙️ Settings` > `Pages` and set `Build and deployment` > `Source` to `Github Actions`
 3. Go back to fork page, check that `▶️ Actions` are enabled
 4. Update README or push something
-5. Github Action will handle the build and deploy
+5. Github Action will trigger on push and handle the build and deploy
    - 🚀 Check it out at yourusername.github.io/promptdj-midi

 ### Run Locally